n1kk/cv/README.md

-This is a project to generate my CV usig javascript tools.
+This is a project to generate my CV using javascript tools.

 ## Terminal